-Allocation: EAF slag and mill scale are produced as co-products from the steel manufacturing processes.
+Allocation: EAF slag and mill scale are produced as co-products from the steel manufacturing process.
 Impacts are allocated between the steel, the slag and the mill scale based on economic value.
-The revenue generated from both mill scale and EAF slag are 0.04% and 0.26% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
-For this reason, economic allocation has been applied to the processes where this co-product arise.
+The revenue generated from both mill scale and EAF slag are 0.10% and 0.27% respectively, and their total is less than 1% in relation to the product based on current market prices, these co-products are of definite value and are freely/readily traded in reality.
+For this reason, economic allocation has been applied to the processes where these co-products arise.

 Production losses of steel during the production process are recycled in a closed loop offsetting the requirement for external scrap.
-Specific information on allocation within the background data is given in the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1)
+Specific information on allocation within the background data is given in the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1).